bitcoin-api/bitcoin-api/README.md

 }
 ```

-##### Upcoming Feature

-EnviroWithdraw - an option that allows you to contribute
+**EnviroWithdraw** - an option that allows you to contribute
-some bitcoin to our environment🌲🌳🌎.
-This donation
+bitcoin to our environment🌲🌳🌎!
+This donation is added to your withdraw fee
-will be added to other the bitcoin network withdraw fee.
+(which is only the bitcoin network fee).
-More info on this in the future as this concept evolves.
+More info on this in the future in terms of how the bitcoin will
+be used specifically.

+Bitcoin-Api is open to suggestions for good ways to
+help the environment using the bitcoin collected from
+EnviroWithdraws.
+Leave a note in an a Github Issue, or email us at
+support@bitcoin-api.io
+☮️✌🏿✌🏾✌🏽✌🏼✌🏻🕊

 ## Glossary